1888–89 Football League: September and October

-Sat 13: Preston N.E. vs West Bromwich Albion

-West Bromwich Albion visited Deepdale for the first ever league clash between teams occupying the top two positions at kick off.
+On 13 October, West Bromwich Albion visited Deepdale for the first ever league clash between teams occupying the top two positions at kick off.
 Albion trailed Preston by two points and required a six-goal victory to overtake the leaders on goal average but Preston stretched their perfect start to six games with a 3–0 victory.
 Aston Villa moved back into second place, three points behind Preston on the same day when they defeated Blackburn Rovers 6–1.
 Notts County became the last team to secure a victory when they defeated Everton 3–1 in what was their fifth game.

-Sat 20: Accrington first team to take a point from Preston

-Accrington became the first team to gain a point against Preston when they held the league leaders to a 0–0 draw in what was their seventh game of the season.
+Accrington became the first team to gain a point against Preston when they held the league leaders to a 0–0 draw on 20 October, their seventh game of the season.
 Aston Villa won 3–2 at Bolton to reduce Preston's lead to two points.

-Sat 27 Wolves beaten at Deepdale

-Preston North End extended their unbeaten start to the season to eight games when they defeated Wolverhampton Wanderers 5–2 at Deepdale with John Goodall scoring a hat-trick.
+On 27 October, Preston North End extended their unbeaten start to the season to eight games when they defeated Wolverhampton Wanderers 5–2 at Deepdale with John Goodall scoring a hat-trick.
 Alex McKinnon earned the distinction of being the first player to score a league hat-trick for Everton in their 6–2 victory over Derby County who fell to the bottom of the league as a result of a sensational 6–1 victory for Notts County over Burnley.
 Blackburn Rovers also enjoyed a comprehensive 5–2 victory over Stoke to climb to sixth in the table.

-Sat 3 Nov: Preston stretch unbeaten start to nine
+November

 Preston stretched their unbeaten start to the season to nine games when Jack Gordon and John Goodall both scored hat-tricks in a 7–0 victory at Notts County.
 This was Goodall's second hat-trick in consecutive games and took Preston three points clear of Aston Villa who were held 1–1 at Stoke.
 Blackburn Rovers also scored seven goals away from home at Burnley, who did manage a goal in reply.

-Sat 10 Top two: Preston v Villa 1–1

-When Aston Villa visited Preston North End on Saturday 10 November 1888 it was both teams tenth game of their twenty-two game programme and the second time that two teams had played a fixture while occupying the top two positions in the league.
+When Aston Villa visited Preston North End on 10 November, it was both teams' tenth game and the second time that two teams had played a fixture while occupying the top two positions in the league.
 Villa went into the game trailing Preston by three points but a 1–1 draw maintained the status quo.
 Aston Villa were the only team to stop Preston North End winning every home game this season.
 The Villa also went on to win every home game except one which was against Preston.